What is the outlook for a person with MS?

 - difficulty with thinking clearly

 - loss of control of bladder and bowel function

 Muscle weakness and spasms can cause problems with speech, coordination, and balance.

 Fortunately, most people with MS do not experience all of these symptoms.
-The actual symptoms that develop depend on how bad the damage to the nerves is and where in the body it occurs.
+The actual symptoms that develop depend on the extent and location of nerve damage.
 As the amount of damage increases, the symptoms get worse.

 Symptoms usually first develop between the ages of 15 and 45 years.
-MS is typically diagnosed when a person is in their late twenties or early thirties.
+A doctor typically diagnoses MS when a person with the disease is in their late twenties or early thirties.

 The most common type of MS is relapsing-remitting MS (RRMS).
 According to the National Multiple Sclerosis Society, around 85 percent of people with MS have this form of the disease.

-The least common type of MS is primary progressive MS (PPMS).
-This form of MS occurs in about 15 percent of people with MS. PPMS is often more debilitating for patients as the symptoms get worse over time instead of occurring as sudden attacks separated by periods with few symptoms.
+The next most common type of MS is primary progressive MS (PPMS).
+This form of MS occurs in about 15 percent of people with the disease.